supahcraig/redpanda_basics/Deploying Red Panda/BYO-VPC.md

 Client ID & secret are found by navigating to the cloud UI, under service accts RG_ID is the resource group, the last bit of the URL

 The zones here are not related to your cluster being multi-az or not.
-The EKS Control Plane requires subnets in at least 2 zones.
+The EKS Control Plane simply requires subnets in at least 2 zones.

 TODO:  what happens if your region has many AZ's but the az's selected here don't align with the AZ's where your existing subnets are deployed?